Index

 2020 - 22 | • | 1040 | 199.1 | 187.1 | 211.6 | 119.0 | 111.2 |

-There were 215 Hull residents who died prematurely from cardiovascular diseases who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2020 to 2022.
+There were 210 Hull residents aged 18-74 years who died prematurely from cardiovascular diseases who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2021 to 2023.
+There were 774 premature cardiovascular disease deaths in total (most would have been among those aged 18-74 years) so over a quarter had been in contact with secondary mental health services in the five years prior to death.

 Compared with benchmark